SHAURYA7863/BankINFO2300/README.md

 bootstrap it can be used for responsive

-Instruction for usinging this website: step 1 Install web browser like chrome/firefox step 2 Visual studio code download step 3 Extract this code and used index code
+Instruction for usinging this website:
+1. Install web browser like chrome/firefox
+2. Visual studio code download
+3. Extract this code and used index code